 - The owners name and address must be displayed on the blind.

-- Blinds can be made of dead, natural materials and/or can have netting, cloth or plastic added to them - the material cannot be permanently attached to the blind and removed each day.
+- Blinds can be made of dead, natural materials and/or can have netting, cloth or plastic added to them - the material cannot be permanently attached to the blind.

 - Natural materials must be scattered at the close of the season or when the blind is abandoned.